 Dry eye symptoms can be more noticeable if you use the computer frequently, read for extended periods of time, or drive lengthy distances.
 These types of activities exacerbate dry eyes because they cause you to not blink as often.
 It is important to use ample lubrication, especially during the first few months after surgery.

-A: Finding out more about the health of your eye and your vision correction needs is your first step toward better eyesight.
-Contact Dr. Kornmehl’s office at 1-877-870-2010 for an appointment and personal consultation.
+Finding out more about the health of your eye and your vision correction needs is your first step toward better eyesight.
+Contact Dr. Kornmehl’s office for an appointment and personal consultation.
 This information will help you determine your best options for vision correction.